-During conversations with the woman Rachel discovered that the assault was not the first incident of inappropriate behaviour from this man.
+During our conversations with the woman we discovered that the assault had not been the first incident of inappropriate behaviour from this man.
 In fact, he had been behaving towards her in a sexual manner for a number of months before his conduct escalated to the assault.

-Rachel agreed to represent the client in a claim against the employer on a no win, no fee basis.
-She explained that the employer was legally responsible for the behaviour of the man as the assault took place in the course of his employment with them.
-As well as pursuing a claim for the sexual assault at work, Rachel took into account the wider circumstances and argued that his conduct in the months leading up to the assault amounted to harassment, as defined under the Protection from Harassment Act 1997.
-Rachel’s experience and specialist knowledge in cases of sexual assault and sexual abuse ensured she was able to include all relevant factors within her client’s claim.
+We agreed to represent her in a claim against the employer on a no win, no fee basis.
+We explained that the employer was legally responsible for the behaviour of the man as the assault took place in the course of his employment with them.
+As well as pursuing a claim for the sexual assault at work, we took into account the wider circumstances and argued that his conduct in the months leading up to the assault amounted to harassment, as defined under the Protection from Harassment Act 1997.
+Our experience and specialist knowledge in cases of sexual assault and sexual abuse ensured we were able to include all relevant factors within the claim.

 Evidence was gathered from the Police and a detailed letter was sent to the employer setting out the claim and why they were at fault.
 This resulted in the employer admitting legal liability and agreeing to compensate our client.

 Medical evidence from an experienced psychiatric expert confirmed the full impact of what our client had been through and the ongoing effects of the ordeal upon her.
 It also included recommendations for psychological treatment.
-Rachel was determined to ensure her client should have the treatment she needed on a private basis.
+We were determined to ensure that our client should have the treatment she needed on a private basis.
 We also claimed lost earnings as she did not feel safe enough to remain working with this company after the assault.

-Rachel was then able to negotiate a favourable compensation package for her client out of court.
+We were then able to negotiate a favourable compensation package for our client out of court.
 The initial offer made by the employer was too low, but we were able to secure a 50% increase on that figure.

 “Although on the face of it this appeared to be a one-off assault, discussions at the outset of the case revealed it was much more than that.
 This allowed me to include the additional distress caused to my client by this man in the months leading up to the final assault which resulted in a criminal conviction.
 While no amount of money can undo what happened, I am pleased to have been able to help my client secure funding for the specialist treatment she needs to support her recovery.